Paleo Versus Keto: Learning to Eat Better While Living Well Eating Well

 Refined vegetable oils, trans fats & hydrogenated oils

 What Are the Potential Advantages of a Paleo Diet?

 Controlling Inflammation & Boosting Your Immune System

 While paleo diets are gluten and lactose-free, they’re also rich in the minerals, vitamins, and antioxidants that combine to alleviate inflammation by eliminating the grains and other processed foods that have been shown to cause inflammation.

-The long-term health effects of grains, additives and ingredients are the culprits for many of the digestive problems that people today have.
-Improving Heart Health With a Paleo Diet By incorporating lean proteins, healthy fats and incorporating the right fruits and vegetables help regulate blood pressure while maintaining healthy cholesterol levels.
+The long-term health effects of grains, additives, and ingredients are the culprits for many of the digestive problems that people today have.
+Improving Heart Health With a Paleo Diet By incorporating lean proteins, healthy fats, and incorporating the right fruits and vegetables helps regulate blood pressure while maintaining healthy cholesterol levels.